right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 • Cannot help to receive customer opinions: Closed-ended questions cannot provide you the quantifiable data and information regarding what exactly the customer thinks and feels about your organization and the products/services.
 This hampers you from getting real customer insight.

 • It is not possible to cover all possible answers: Every customer is different and has his own unique view.
-Even after trying your best to cover all possible answers in the options, there are high chance that the answer desired by the customer is not available there.
+Even after trying your best to cover all possible answers in the options, there is a high chance that the answer desired by the customer is not available there.
 In such a situation, customers can get irritated and leave the survey midway or may choose a similar answer.

 • More choices can create more confusion: Sometimes, there are so many choices for the customers to answer that they get confused about what to answer.